praveenweb/graphql-custom-resolver-example/README.md

-# GraphQL Schema Stitching Demo
+# GraphQL Custom Resolver Example

+A simple example of using a custom resolver with Hasura's GraphQL API.

 Schema stitching is the process of creating a single GraphQL schema from multiple underlying GraphQL APIs.